CIBC-Internal/python/Doc/c-api/arg.rst

       preferable to use the ``O&`` format with :c:func:`PyUnicode_FSConverter` as *converter*.

+   .. versionchanged:: 3.5
+      Previously, :exc:`TypeError` was raised when embedded null code points were encountered in the Python string.

 ``s*`` (:class:`str` or :term:`bytes-like object`) [Py_buffer]
    This format accepts Unicode objects as well as bytes-like objects.
    It fills a :c:type:`Py_buffer` structure provided by the caller.